NVE/RunoffTestData/README.md

 ### Run analysis for one model (24h dataset)

-We compute a standard set of measures for model performance and diagnositics using the following procedure in R. The results are stored in the directory *Results* and file names are defined by the name and version of the model.
+We compute a standard set of measures for model performance and diagnositics using the following procedure in R. The results are stored in the directories [/24h/results_calib](https://github.com/NVE/RunoffTestData/tree/master/24h/results_calib) and [/24h/results_valid](https://github.com/NVE/RunoffTestData/tree/master/24h/results_valid) and file names are defined by the name and version of the model.

 1) Set working directory and source required functions:

-Set the working directory to the folder NVE_RUNOFF_TEST_DATA.
+Set the working directory to the folder RunoffTestData.

 ```R
 source("R/run_evaluation.R")